 Ronnie married songwriter and record producer Phil Spector in 1968.
 The couple adopted three children, Donté, Louis, and Gary Phillip.
 Spector had earlier launched Ronnie’s music career.
 However, Ronnie accused him of imprisoning her in their California mansion and tormenting her psychologically.
 During this period, she took refuge in drugs and even attempted suicide.
 Ultimately, she escaped from the mansion in 1972, with the help of her mother, and filed for divorce in 1974.

 Ronnie later married Jonathan Greenfield, in 1982.
-They have two sons, Austin Drew and Jason Charles.
-The couple lives in Danbury, Connecticut.
+They had two sons, Austin Drew and Jason Charles.
+The couple lived in Danbury, Connecticut.

 Ronnie Spector died from cancer on January 12, 2022.
 She was 78.

 Ronnie provided a glimpse of her tormented life with Phil Spector in her memoir, ‘Be My Baby: How I Survived Mascara, Miniskirts, and Madness,’ which was published in 1990.